 Engineering controls transition away from practice and move to products, attempting to eliminate the hazard at its source.
 In regards to COVID-19, physical barriers and air handling systems are the most effective product solutions to help eliminate the spread of the virus.

 Administrative controls modify the way people work.
-During the pandemic, there has been much emphasis on hand hygiene, screening staff and visitors for COVID-19 symptoms, and frequent community-wide cleaning.
-Diligently following your facility’s COVID-19 procedures and protocols and complementing them with reliable products will go a long way toward preventing the spread of infection.
+During the pandemic, there has been much emphasis on hand hygiene, screening staff and visitors for COVID-19 symptoms, and frequent community-wide cleaning and disinfecting.
+Diligently following your facility’s COVID-19 procedures and protocols and complementing them with reliable disinfectant products will go a long way toward preventing the spread of infection.

 Personal Protective Equipment (PPE)